 The abuse was a slow burn.
 He waited until I lost my father to really dig his claws in deep.
 I had felt like something was off in the beginning, but at the same time I had wanted that male figure in my life that was a pillar of support and someone I could rely on and turn to.
 Unfortunately I had identified the one person who would make all of my pillars crumble—with me underneath and no place to go.

-More than five years after moving back to Delaware, I’m in a healthy and deeply loving relationship with an amazing man, we have a beautiful son and another child on the way.
+Many years later, I’m in a healthy and deeply loving relationship with an amazing man, we have a beautiful son and another child on the way.
 And yet, I still have nightmares about my time spent being abused by my ex-husband.
 I still have flashbacks, I still have to remind myself that I am in the present and no longer in those apartments in Virginia, and within his grip and control.

 That’s how it goes, though.
 The healing process is not forgiving—although ironically part of this process involves forgiving your abuser (I haven’t fully arrived there yet).
 But, you continue to fight.
 You continue to find things, people, places, experiences, and beliefs and thoughts that benefit your own peace of mind and sense of sanity.
 You ground yourself in the work you put in everyday to keep going.
 You rebuild yourself every time you fall down.
 You remind yourself how far you have come, and how you will continue to travel onward and upward from whatever and whoever it was that held you down.